-Vyvanse and Adderall are two drugs that doctors prescribe to treat ADHD symptoms.
-These drugs work in similar ways and have the same side effects and drug interactions.
+Vyvanse and Adderall are two drugs that doctors may prescribe to treat ADHD symptoms.
+These drugs work in similar ways and have the same possible side effects and drug interactions.

 In this article, we explore the similarities and differences between Vyvanse and Adderall, and we discuss how doctors decide between the two.

 The active ingredients in Adderall are a combination of amphetamine and dextroamphetamine salts.

 Dextroamphetamine is part of the class of drugs called amphetamines.
 Amphetamines are stimulants of the central nervous system.

 Doctors prescribe amphetamines to people with attention deficit hyperactivity disorder (ADHD) because this class of medication acts on norepinephrine and dopamine.
 These two chemicals occur in the brain and are

 Adderall is available in immediate-release tablets and extended-release capsules (Adderall XR).
 While both types can help treat ADHD, people also use immediate-release Adderall to treat narcolepsy, which is a sleep disorder.

 How to take Adderall and dosages

 Dosages of Adderall vary depending on the type.